barseghyanartur/django-dash/README.rst

 Take a look at the "example/example/templates" directory for getting a better idea of how to integrate templates of other apps with into dash templates.

+See the documentation for some screen shots http://pythonhosted.org/django-dash/#screenshots

 Creating a new layout
 ===============================================
 Dash comes with several bundled layouts.
 Do check their source code as example.